marijnh/Eloquent-JavaScript/17_canvas.md

 {{index zooming, SVG}}

 SVG can be used to produce ((crisp)) ((graphics)) that look good at any zoom level.
-Contrary to HTML, it is actually designed for drawing, and thus more suitable for that purpose.
+Unlike HTML, it is designed for drawing and is thus more suitable for that purpose.

 {{index DOM, SVG, "event handling"}}